w3f/polkadot-wiki/docs/general/staking-dashboard.md

 ### Payouts

 This page is an expanded version of Panel F in the [Overview](#overview) page.
-It also shows all validators that paid out rewards to your accounts in the past few months.
+It also shows all validators and / or nomination pools that paid out rewards to your accounts in the past few months.

 ## Validators